CutbackTG/pastimez/README.md

 **1. First-Time Visitor 1:**

+User story 1 - Ella, 19, University Student

+* As a first-year university student who just moved to a new city, I want to easily search for a local book or D&D club, so that I can meet new people and join social circles around my interests.

 **Acceptance Criteria**

+- The user can search for hobby clubs by category or more bespoke terms such as "D&D"

+- The platform displays clubs near the user's selected location.

+- Each result includes basic information: name, location and description of the club.

+- The user can click on a club to get contact or sign-up info.

 **2. First-Time Visitor 2:**

+User story 2 - Marcus, 37, a Chef with a Passion for Art

+* As a busy professional with limited free time, I want to find creative hobby clubs happening nearby during weekends, so that I can relax and enjoy my passion for painting without spending hours searching or phoning around.

 **Acceptance Criteria**

+- The user can filter search results by activity type and availability.

+- Clubs are displayed by proximity to the user or a chosen location.

+- Results include session times to help users find ones that match their schedule.

+- The interface is mobile-friendly for quick searching on the go.

 **3. First-time Visitor 3**

+User story 3 - Janet, 64, Recently retired

+* As a recently retired person with time to explore new hobbies, I want to browse a variety of clubs by interest, so that I can meet like-minded people.

+**Acceptance Criteria**

+- The user can browse clubs and societies by keywords or interests

+- Th eplatform returns multiple suggestions across different categories.

+- Each suggestion includes a short description and joining information.

+- The interface is accessible and easy to use for older users.

 Please visit section [Testing User stories from User Experience (UX)] for targeted testing to match these user defined requirements.